LaurenceNairne/aspnet_pluralsight_corefundamentals/README.md

 ```

 ## Razor Pages
 While similar in premise, Razor Pages are not part of the MVC Framework.
-Rather than a HTTP request going to a controller, it will go directly to a page with a name that matches the request route.
+Rather than a HTTP request going to a controller, it will go directly to a page with a parent folder name and file name that matches the request route.

 A Razor Page is just a `.cshtml` file like a standard view.
 How it differs, is with the `@page` directive.
 This tells the Razor engine to treat it differently from a normal view.